Gwen Stefani Had No Idea Who Blake Shelton Was Before She Joined ‘The Voice’

 As The Inquisitr previously reported, Gwen also recently reflected on how her romance with Blake blossomed because of their meeting on The Voice while speaking about their loved-up relationship during an appearance on Today.

 “Life is full of surprises.
-I just never thought in my wildest dreams that a ska girl from Anaheim and a cowboy [would get together],” she told Today anchor Hoda Kotb in a September 23 interview, admitting that because she didn’t know him before the show she actually went back and watched some of their past interviews together to get to know more about him.
+I just never thought in my wildest dreams that a ska girl from Anaheim and a cowboy [would get together],” she told Today anchor Hoda Kotb in a September 23 interview.

+She admitted that because she didn’t know him before the show she actually went back and watched some of their past interviews together to get to know more about him.

 “I am actually so obsessed with Blake Shelton that I went back and watched old interviews with you guys,” she confessed on the NBC morning show as she and Hoda bonded over how much they both love the country star.

 “I am so fascinated that he was alive back then.
-I didn’t know him and you did,” Stefani added.
+I didn’t know him and you did,” Gwen added.

 Season 17 of The Voice, with coaches Gwen, Blake, Kelly Clarkson, and John Legend, airs on NBC.